wevm/wagmi/site/dev/contributing.md

 NUXT_TELEMETRY_DISABLED=1
 ```

-`*_BLOCK_NUMBER` environment variables should remain set to the values above (the test suite depends on them), but you can change the others if you want.
-For example, you might want to change `*_FORK_URL` to a paid RPC provider for better performance.
+You might want to change `*_FORK_URL` to a paid RPC provider for better performance.

 ## 5. Running the dev playgrounds